 When a high rise retirement facility burned in Conway, Soul Food Café Mission was asked to be the recipient of the community’s donations.
 This was when the mission expanded into furniture, small appliances, and clothing.
 However, the Christ Church facility and everything in it was destroyed by fire in July of 2006.
 Yet, the mission was unfazed, and concentrated their efforts on “regrouping, rebuilding and keeping up their extremely good work,” as reported by the Log Cabin Democrat.

 The Four Winds Church on Dave Ward Drive then offered the use of their gymnasium for the mission’s storage and food box operation.
 In July of 2011, the mission celebrated their 10 year anniversary in that facility.
 It is estimated that during those ten years, the mission fed over 140,000 people, a number representing some citizens who repeatedly visit the site, and are dependent weekly upon the sustenance offered.

 In August of 2011, this facility was also destroyed by fire.
 Three local churches immediately reached out to assist with a new location and the mission has been operating at Second Baptist Church in downtown Conway ever since.

 Several years ago, as a result of multiple generous donations, the mission was able to build a structure on South Donaghey Avenue in Conway.
 That location has served primarily as a place for storage but will be the eventual central location for continued food box distribution, offering meals, health & beauty items and clothes, with the hope of expansion to include brief stays for homeless individuals, a Bible study room, a washeteria, and a furniture and small appliance showroom.

-Funds for this operation are desperately needed to reach the goal of locating all of the mission’s operations to the facility by 2015.
+Funds for this operation are desperately needed to reach the goal of locating all of the mission’s operations to the facility.
 Please click here to learn more about supporting the effort and joining God’s work in the Soul Food Café Mission.